Things To Love About the Caribbean

 6) Tourism Is A Major Driver Of The Caribbean Economy

 While we try to get off the beaten path when visiting, the first thing you see when entering most island ports are the brightly coloured signs for the tourist attractions.
+There are other up and coming areas of development too however.

 The cruise ships have sprouted large tourist economies – whether it is adventure tours (sailing boats, kayaks, snorkelling or scuba) or island tours (by river Lanchas boats, by bus, ATV or 4 wheel drive vehicles) to see more of the local sites.
 On the Costa Maya, there is one cruise boat ship port that only really exists as a cruise port.